Pavan-1997/Linux-Shell_Basic_Commands/README.md

 - `awk '/INFO/ {print $1,$2,$4}' app.log`

   (This command uses awk to search for lines containing the string "INFO" in the file "app.log" and prints the first, second, and fourth fields of each matching line)

+- `awk '/INFO/ {print $1,$2,$4}' app.log > info_only.log`

+  (This command uses awk to search for lines containing the string "INFO" in the file "app.log" and prints the first, second, and fourth fields of each matching line.
+The output is then redirected to a file named "info_only.log")

+- `awk '/INFO/ {count++} END {print count}' app.log`

+  (This command uses awk to search for lines containing the string "INFO" in the file "app.log" and increment a counter (count) for each matching line.
+In the END block, it prints the total count of lines containing "INFO" in the file)

+-